piotr-bienkowski/lfp_aligner/README.md

 - **XLS/XLSX round-trip review** (write → edit → re-import)

-### Feature requests, etc.

-If you'd like me to add a feature, for example more file formats supported for alignment, please buy me a coffee at https://buycoffee.to/onepolishtranslator to motivate me, and then make your request.

 These can be added as future modules following the same architecture.